Are your emails and attachments safe from prying eyes?

 Website | KolabNow.com |

 Based in Switzerland, Kolab Now is a private email service offering lots of features and full email suite functionality.
-A Kolab Now subscription includes email, contacts, calendar, scheduling, collaboration/sharing tools, and cloud file storage.
-Right now they are running a public beta of their voice and videoconferencing system.
-All of the features and options make Kolab Now an excellent choice for business users, teams, and privacy-focused individuals.
+A Kolab Now subscription includes email, contacts, calendars, scheduling, collaboration/sharing tools, and cloud file storage.
+Right now they are also running a public beta of their voice and video conferencing system.
+All of these features make Kolab Now an excellent choice for business users, teams, and privacy-focused individuals.

-While Kolab now does offer numerous features and support for all major operating systems and devices, it also does not offer as much encryption for those who want the highest levels of security.
-End-to-end encryption for emails is not built-in and emails are not stored encrypted at rest.
+While Kolab Now does offer numerous features and support for all major operating systems and devices, it does not provide the highest levels of security.
+End-to-end encryption for emails is available via Perfect Forward Secrecy and they are stored encrypted at rest.

 + Pros